ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

 ## Design

 ### API
-Users will be able to specify amount of gpu memory to their ray tasks/actors using `gpu_memory` on `ray.remote`.
-The specified `gpu_memory` will be the amount of gpu resources from a single gpu that will be allocated to users ray tasks/actors.
+Users will be able to specify amount of GPU memory to their ray tasks/actors using `gpu_memory` on `ray.remote`.
+The specified `gpu_memory` will be the amount of GPU resources from a single GPU that will be allocated to users ray tasks/actors.

 ```python
 # Request a fractional GPU with specified gpu_memory in bytes.